 Fuses safeguard the electrical wiring and the electrical components in a car.
 Sometimes the electrical current from the alternator can surge higher than normal, which may lead to the damage of the electrical equipment in the car.
 The fuses are used in closing the electrical circuits in a car so that when a direct current surpasses their capacity voltage, they’ll break without causing any harm to the electrical equipment.

-Types of automotive fuses - there are four major types of automotive fuses, and these are:
+There are four major types of automotive fuses, and these are:

 - Blade type – this is a very common type.
 It is built in plastic, with two metallic legs for connecting to sockets.
 Blade-type fuses come in six different sizes—micro2, micro3, LP-mini, mini (APT or ATM), standard or regular, maxi (APX).
 Blade type fuses adopt a color code scheme to represent current rating.
 For instance, dark blue for 0.5A, black for 1A, gray for 2A, and so on.
 The highest current rating for this type of fuse is purple (120A), which is maxi in size.